fbpx

 Can You Appeal a Letter 1058?

-If you don’t agree with the amount listed or the proposed collection action in Letter 1058, you do have a legal right to appeal and the right to a hearing.
+If you don’t agree with the amount listed or the proposed collection action in Letter 1058, you do have legal rights to appeal and the right to a hearing.
 To initiate that process you’ll need to complete Form 12153 and request a Collection Due Process or Equivalent Hearing.

 The IRS must receive Form 12153 within 30 days or your appeal rights will be limited.